Forren70/world-choropleth-map-pop-density-plotly-express/README.md

 - **Original datasets from Gapminder**:
   - `population_density_per_square_km.csv`
   - `population_density_per_square_km.xlsx`
+  These were downloaded from [Gapminder Data](https://www.gapminder.org/data/) using the search term **"population density (per square km)"**.
-  These contain population density for all years, including 2025.
+  They contain population density for all countries and for all years, including 2025.

-- **Filtered datasets used by the script**:
+- **Modified datasets for 2025 used by the script**:
   - `population_density_per_square_km_2025.csv`
   - `population_density_per_square_km_2025.xlsx`
-  These files contain only the 2025 population density data and are used directly by the script.
+  These files were created from the original Gapminder datasets by removing all columns except two: the **country names** and the **population density for 2025**.
+  All data for previous years were deleted.

 ## Output